Serenity 6.2.0 Release Notes (2022-10-10)

 .AddJsonTexts(env.ContentRootFileProvider, "App_Data/texts");

-If you would like to pack your JSON files also for your own feature projects, you would need to add a target like following (preferably in a Directory.Build.targets file):
+If you want to include your JSON files for your own feature projects, you will need to add a target like the following (preferably in a Directory.Build.targets

 <Target Name="AddJsonLocalTextAssetsAttribute" BeforeTargets="CoreGenerateAssemblyInfo" Condition="Exists('wwwroot\texts')">